Close Menu

 – Laura Lara-Castor

-The researchers note that the study itself contains some limitations: for example, intake data was limited for certain beverages, countries and time periods.
-But it does give us a fairly good idea of what the world is drinking and this may help develop nutritional policies that could be beneficial to public health.
+The researchers note that the study itself contains some limitations: for example, intake data were limited for certain beverages, countries, and time periods.
+But it does give us a fairly good idea of what the world is drinking, and this may help develop nutritional policies that could be beneficial to public health.

 The research will be presented in full later today at Nutrition 2019, an annual meeting of the American Society for Nutrition in Baltimore.